Weizhe-Chen/PyPolo/README.md

 * **Interactive tutorials** to guide you to the world of RIG;
 * **Detailed documentation and readable code** to help you understand the basic idea of each algorithm;
-* **Minimum dependency and cross-platform support** so that you can start your robotics journey painlessly on MacOS, Windows, Linux;
+* **Minimum dependency and cross-platform support** so that you can start your robotics journey painlessly;
 * **Modular implementation** to facilitate the development of new algorithms;
 * **ROS integration guide** to demonstrate how to deploy the algorithms to simulated or real robots.
 * **A list of awesome** books, literature, related researchers, and other resources.